-Critical care and infant transport paramedics use specialized helicopters, airplanes and ground ambulances outfitted with specific equipment to provide critical care.
+Critical care and infant transport paramedics use specialized helicopters, airplanes (air ambulances) and ground ambulances outfitted with specific equipment to provide critical care.
 Critical care and infant transport team paramedics especially bring a critical care unit to the patient’s side.

 Our Aviation program provides critical transportation linkages between hospitals and referral centres across the province for patients requiring a higher level of care.